FOR COMEDIES OR DRAMAS

 Note: Never memorize a monologue from the play being produced unless a director asks and avoid monologues requiring accents.

 Next: Practice, practice, practice... and then follow the format below.

 On Audition Day: Arrive ten-minutes before your appointed time, sign in and fill out an audition form.
 When it's your turn, a staff member will call you into the audition room.

 Upon Entering, smile and make eye contact with theatre staff.
 Be confident.
 Assume they like you already, and they do - hey, you showed up!
 Greet them and let them know your name and then tell them what you're about to present, i.e. "Hello, my name is Douglas Drama /Theta Thespian, and I'd like to present so-and-so's monologue from An Incredibly Great Play."

 To Present: Step back and take a couple seconds to center yourself.
 Raise your eyes and focus on a space about 2 feet above the staffs' heads, and then begin.
 If the monologue is to one person, imagine that person floating two feet about the staff.
 If it's a crowd, imagine them standing behind the staff, and address your crowd, back and forth, above the staff.

 DO NOT make eye contact with staff members during your monologue/s.

 Why?
-Because we don't want to be in the scene with you - we want to take notes.
+Because they don't want to be in the scene with you; they want to take notes!

-But in community theatre, they'll may talk to you and ask a couple questions before saying goodbye.
+But in community theatre, they may talk to you and ask a couple questions before saying goodbye.
 In either case, they may ask you to do a cold reading from the script.
 At which point it's perfectly acceptable (and expected) to ask them for a moment to look over the reading before you begin.

 Present a monologue as described above and then a song.
 Piano accompaniment will be provided, so BRING YOUR SHEET MUSIC.
 Specific shows will have specific audition requirements (i.e., 16 bars, a certain range, etc.), so check audition requirements on the website as you make your audition appointment.